gunnigunn/gettingdata_project/README.md

-# gettingdata_project
-Final project for the Getting and Cleaning Data on Coursera.
+# Final project for the Getting and Cleaning Data on Coursera.

 The analysis is performed by the script run_analysis.R and is done in several steps